Text and photos by SCOTT FYBUSH

 2019 update: A lot has changed here in 13 years.
 The 85th floor walls aren’t green anymore, for one thing – and the view up and out has changed dramatically.
 The Alford master antenna was just recently removed, the mooring mast has been extensively redone with new panels and lighting, and up above, the antennas on the mast have changed almost completely.
 The mini-master and ERI master are still there, but there’s now a new auxiliary antenna just above the 102nd floor at the base of the mast, carrying all 18 of the FM stations that call Empire home, including WPLJ.
 And of course the view looking north out the window is now full of new super-tall condo buildings, some rivaling the height of Empire itself.Â

-BUY THE 2025 TOWER SITE CALENDAR — COVER COMING SOON!
+THE 2025 TOWER SITE CALENDAR IS COMING VERY SOON!

-And the proceeds from the calendar help sustain the reporting that we do on the broadcast industry here at Fybush Media, so your purchases matter a lot to us here.
+The proceeds from the calendar help sustain the reporting that we do on the broadcast industry here at Fybush Media, so your purchases matter a lot to us here – and if that matters to you, now’s the time to show that support with an order of the new Tower Site Calendar.
+(And we have the new Broadcast Historian’s Calendar for 2025 ready to ship, too.
+Why not order both?)Â

 Visit the Fybush Media Store and place your order now for the next calendar, get a great discount on previous calendars, and check out our selection of books and videos, too!